websight-io/docs/docs/getting-started/dev-quick-start/index.md

 ![Luna Title Dialog Properites](luna-title-dialog-properties.png)

 Submit changes.
 The title should look like expected now.
-You can delete the orginal _Title_ comonent to finalize the change.
+You can delete the orginal _Title_ component to finalize the change.

 ![Updated Luna Title](luna-title-updated.png)